reflow-project/Node-red/README.md

 (named as `init_<instance's name>.json`, for ex. `init_reflow-demo.dyne.org.json`) so not to have to create it again.

 ### Screenshots
+The following screenshot shows the tab in Node-red where the HTTP endpoints are defined that encapsulate the GraphQL calls to Bonfire.
+These endpoints are called by the script `curl.sh` to enter the simple flow described above in Bonfire.

 ![Node-red tab with endpoints](/screenshots/endpoints.png?raw=true "Node-red tab with endpoints")

+The following screenshot shows a fragment of the code used to process the form data received by the Event endpoint to trasform it in a GraphQL request.

 ![Event endpoint processing code](/screenshots/codenode.png?raw=true "Event endpoint processing code")

+As mentioned above, the output generate by running the script is in `MP-<name of Bonfire machine>.log`.